Back to School: All About Buses

 Find your Bus Route.

-Plan ahead and use the Cobb Schools Bus Route Finder to locate the 2021-2022 bus route for your child.
+Use the Cobb Schools Bus Route Finder to locate your child’s 2022-2023 bus route.

 The Bus Route Finder not only helps families determine available bus stops it also helps families locate the schools a student is eligible to attend.
 There are more than 37,000 bus stops throughout the Cobb County School District and about 870 bus routes.